redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

 We need to decide what data we'll need for a blog post.
 We'll expand on this at some point, but at a minimum we'll want to start with:

 - `id` the unique identifier for this blog post (all of our database tables will have one of these)
-- `title` something click-baity like "Top 10 Javascript Framework Named After Trees—You Won't Believe Number 4!"
+- `title` something click-baity like "Top 10 Javascript Frameworks Named After Trees—You Won't Believe Number 4!"
 - `body` the actual content of the blog post
 - `createdAt` a timestamp of when this record was created in the database